 End of Life Resources

-The world is pushing death as a solution to aging but in community and care we can find the antidote to loneliness, pain, and despair.
+The world is pushing death as a solution to aging, disability, and even mental health but in community and care we can find the antidote to loneliness, pain, and despair.

 Educate yourself on end of life issues so you can know how to advocate for yourself and for your loved ones.